Skip to Content

 of specialized training in an accredited anesthesiology residency program.
 They

 are certified by the American Board of Anesthesiology.
-As medical doctors, they
+As doctors, they

-have a wide range of knowledge about medicines, medical care for diseases,
+have a wide range of knowledge about medicines and care for diseases.
+They know

-Most anesthetists are nurses who have graduated from an accredited
+Most anesthetists are nurses.
+They have graduated from an accredited

-nurse anesthetist program and who have been certified by the American
+nurse anesthetist program.
+Most have been certified by the American

 Association of Nurse Anesthetists to become a certified registered nurse

 anesthetist (CRNA).
-Nurse anesthetists are advanced practice nurses with
+They are advanced practice nurses with

-supervised by an anesthesiologist or a surgeon, although law and practice may
+supervised by an anesthesiologist or a surgeon.
+But law and practice may

 vary by state.

-Anesthesiologist assistants (AAs) graduate with a masters-level degree and are certified by the National Commission for Certification of Anesthesiologist Assistants (NCCAA).
-They have specialized knowledge of anesthesia drugs and techniques.
-AAs work under the supervision of an anesthesiologist and can administer anesthesia.
+Anesthesiologist assistants (AAs) graduate with a masters degree.
+They are certified by the National Commission for Certification of Anesthesiologist Assistants (NCCAA).
+They have special knowledge of anesthesia drugs and techniques.
+AAs are supervised by an anesthesiologist.
+They can administer anesthesia.

 September 4, 2013